The NAGWS/USA rulebook

 - The official warm up

-procedures includes: 6 minutes of full court for the home team then 6 minutes
+procedures includes: 6 minutes of full court for the serving team then 6

 Referee